google/mundane/RELEASING.md

     `link_name` attribute is attached to)
   - Run `boringssl/test_symbol_version_name.sh <major> <minor> <patch>` to verify that all of the version numbers have been updated correctly
-5. Run the `boringssl/test_symbol_conflict.sh` script, and ensure that it passes.
-6. Make sure `./test.sh` passes.
+4. Make sure `./test.sh` passes.
-7. Update `CHANGELOG.md` - move any unreleased changes into a new section for the new version.
+5. Update `CHANGELOG.md` - move any unreleased changes into a new section for the new version.
-8. Dry run by running `cargo publish --dry-run --allow-dirty`.
+6. Dry run by running `cargo publish --dry-run --allow-dirty`.
-9. Commit the changes.
+7. Commit the changes.
-10. Once the changes have been committed, publish by running `cargo publish`.
+8. Once the changes have been committed, publish by running `cargo publish`.